AdityaTagde/Loan_Approval_Prediction/README.md

-Here’s a polished and comprehensive **README.md** for your Loan Prediction project, complete with sections that explain the project, its purpose, usage, and more.
-It’s designed to be clear and visually engaging with formatting and emojis for a better user experience.

----

-# Loan Approval Prediction Model 🏦🤖
+# Loan Approval Prediction Web App 🏦🤖

-This project involves building a machine learning model to predict the approval status of loan applications based on several factors like income, education, loan amount, and more.
-The model uses a **Random Forest Classifier**, and the trained model is saved as a `model.pkl` file, which can later be used for prediction.
+This project is a **web application** built with **Flask** that uses a trained machine learning model to predict whether a loan application will be **Approved** or **Rejected** based on several input features.

+The backend uses a **Random Forest Classifier** model trained on loan data, which is saved as `model.pkl`.
+The Flask app allows users to input their loan details and receive a prediction about their loan status (approved or rejected).

 ## Table of Contents 📑